dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/gitlab-mattermost/README.md

    GitLab no longer generates config.json file from the configuration specified in gitlab.rb.
 So, users are responsible for managing this file.
    **`Note`**: If a configuration setting is specified via both gitlab.rb (as env variable) and via config.json, environment variable gets precedence.
+   **`Note`**: In the above list, settings marked `"Settings used by GitLab"`, are used to configure GitLa and not to be converted to environment variables.
 1. Mattermost requires environment variables to be provided in `MM_<CATEGORY>SETTINGS_<ATTRIBUTE>` format.
    For example, consider the following snippet of gitlab.rb